damiencorpataux/xfm-project-skeleton/README.md

 ```

 Finally:
-Point your browser to your application URL (eg. http://localhost/app/public if you followed the wiki [Deploying basic-project stub](https://github.com/damiencorpataux/xfm-project-skeleton/wiki)).
+- Point your browser to your application URL (eg. http://localhost/app/public if you followed the wiki [Deploying basic-project stub](https://github.com/damiencorpataux/xfm-project-skeleton/wiki) chapter).

 Notes
 =====